Skip to content

 Terminal window

-ontoskills enable mareasw/office/xlsx
+ontoskills enable obra/superpowers/test-driven-development

 ontoskills rebuild-index